-Much of what we do can be summarized as Soft Mesoscopics, the study of emerging properties in soft and biological matter.
-Studied phenomena range from desert dunes and ripples spontaneously developing as a generic consequence of aeolian sand transport, through non-equilibrium dynamics of hot nanoparticles, proteins and polymers, to the viscoelastic and inelastic mechanics of the cytoskeleton.
-(Related experimental work is currently in progress at EXP1: MON, MOP, PWM.)
+Much of what we do can be summarized as Soft Mesoscopics, the study of emerging properties in soft, biological, and active matter.
+Studied phenomena range from desert dunes and ripples spontaneously developing as a generic consequence of aeolian sand transport, through the non-equilibrium stochastic dynamics of hot nanoparticles, microswimmers, proteins and polymers, to the viscoelastic and inelastic mechanics of the cytoskeleton.
+Related experimental work is currently in progress at EXP1: MON, MOP, PWM.
 A common theme is the presence of strong fluctuations and stochastic dynamics on the microscale.
 The emergence of the mesoscopic structure and transport is to be understood.
-The applied methods comprise a broad statistical mechanics toolbox including stochastic (integro-)differential equations, liquid-state theories, effective hydrodynamic equations, various systematic coarse-graining techniques, and massively parallel numerical simulations on GPUs.
+The applied methods comprise a broad statistical-mechanics toolbox including stochastic differential equations, liquid-state theories, hydrodynamics, various systematic coarse-graining techniques, and massively parallel numerical simulations on GPUs.
 See Research for more details.

 For possible PhD openings please contact the PI